Frequently Asked Questions

 Q: WHAT KIND OF BACHATA STYLES DO YOU DANCE AND TEACH?

-A: Great question!
-We dance whatever the DJ’s playing!
-Wether it’s bachata sensual, moderna, Dominican, bachazouk or bachata fusion!
+A: Very relevant question!
+The answer is: we dance whatever the DJ’s playing!
+Wether it’s bachata sensual, moderna/urban, Dominican, bachazouk or bachata fusion!

 Q: I’ve heard you also offer private classes, is that needed to improve quickly?

-The benefit of a private class is that it will be fully adapted to your level and needs.
+The benefit of a private class is that everything is fully adapted to your level and your needs.
 You can book a private to get a kick start to your dancing, take your dancing to the next level, to learn or polish a specific technique, or even get a complete scan and get a 100% individualized practice plan.
-Private classes allow you to grow very fast, since everything is focused on your needs.
-We offer discounts for Factory members and package deals if you want several privates.
-Send us an email if you’re interested!
+Private classes allow you to grow very fast, since everything is focused and tailored to your needs in real-time.

-Q: there are several dance schools in oslo already, is there a need for another one?
+Q: there are several dance schools in oslo, IS there a need for another one?

 A: Actually, our intention has never been to create just another dance school.
 What we’re building is more of a platform, a space, where dancers can come together, collaborate, and easily bring new ideas to life.